 Mineral Fusion Blush is EWG VERIFIED™ and comes in several vibrant colors for bold makeup lovers.
 Reviewers love this product for its clean ingredients and ease of use.
 It’s a great budget pick too!

 Another favorite from RMS Beauty is their Living Luminizer product.
 This highlighter comes in 5 gorgeous colors and is also rated a 1 by EWG.
 Reviewers love the natural shimmer and subtle glow it provides for their skin.
+RMS Beauty also has a palette you might love.

 The Best Eyeshadows During Pregnancy